Tips and Tricks

 • Monitor the first few transactions carefully

-OTR Highlight: OTR’s Buyout Team and dedicated in-house support ensures minimal disruptions in your cashflow.
+OTR's Buyout Team and dedicated in-house support ensure minimal disruptions to your cashflow.

 The short answer: No, most factoring agreements include exclusivity clauses.
 Here’s why trucking businesses typically can’t work with more than one factoring company at a time: